emberjs/core-notes/ember.js/2015-08/august-3.md

 #### Minutes

-Attendees: Matt, Robert, Tom, Yehuda, Stef, Kris, ?
+Attendees: Matt, Robert, Tom, Yehuda, Kris, ?

 RJ: remove ember-routing-core-outlet feature, not used by liquid-fire any longer)